abelardopardo/ontask_b/docs_src/Tutorial/Tasks/actions.rst

 Personalized text
   These actions allow to create a HTML text in which some of its elements may be present/ignored depending on the how a condition is evaluated for every student.

+Personalized rubric
+  These actions allow to create a HTML text in which a rubric is used to provide learners with feedback about their level of attainment.

 Surveys
   A set of questions for the students to answer.
 The information is collected and automatically added to the table in the workflow.